Shaaali/identity-apps/docs/get-started/try-your-own-app/angular.md

 breadcrumb: false
 ---

-# Add login to your Angular app
+# Integrate your Angular app

 This guide provides steps to authenticate users to your Angular SPA with OpenID Connect using the [Asgardeo Angular SDK](https://github.com/asgardeo/asgardeo-auth-angular-sdk/blob/main/README.md).